 | Temporary / rental | Pull-down, motorized | $200–$400 | Elite Screens Spectrum |

-Our take: Fixed-frame screens look the best and cost less than motorized.
+Fixed-frame screens look the best and cost less than motorized.
 If you're investing in a projector, invest in a proper screen.
 The difference between a dedicated screen and a white wall is dramatic.

 Every projector has built-in speakers.
 Every projector's built-in speakers are inadequate.
 Budget for audio separately.